We are excited to announce that Ka Mahina Project will be offering its third seasonal series of Hina Circles to celebrate Lonoikamakahiki.

 Weʻll be opening additional classes in the future.
 Sign up for updates!

-We will meet once a week for threes month to discuss the manaʻo of Hina and Lono in an intimate group talk story and help you build your own personal Mahina calendar.
+We will meet once a week for 12 weeks to discuss the manaʻo of Hina and Kū in an intimate group talk story and help you build your own personal Mahina calendar.
 Each session will be held over Zoom for one hour and led by a facilitator trained in the traditions of Hina.

 The ka wā kahiko (the traditions of old) of Mahina is a significant aspect of Hawaiian culture.
 Each of the thirty moon phases of one malama (month) have a name.
 Each phase was reserved for specific planting, fishing, medicinal plant gatherings, ceremonies, and reflection.
 It guided the people to maximize productivity to feed whole societies in Hawaiʻi.